microsoft/qlib/docs/component/estimator.rst

 Custom Data Handler
 ~~~~~~~~~~~~~~~~~~~~~~

-Qlib support custom data handler, but it must be a subclass of the ``qlib.contrib.estimator.handler.BaseDataHandler``, the config for custom data handler may be as follows.
+Qlib support custom data handler, but it must be a subclass of the ``qlib.data.dataset.handler.DataHandlerLP``, the config for custom data handler may be as follows.

 .. code-block:: YAML